AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 A Lambda function connected to a DynamoDB Stream off the table could issue these commands so that both stores remain in-sync.
 It'd also need to send `ZREM/ZADD` to handle any deletions and changes.

-To get the exclusive start key for any page, the Redis command `ZREVRANGE <PK2> <start> <end> WITHSCORES` where both _start_ and _end_ is the index of the item to retrieve the keys of, would be sent to Redis.
+To get the exclusive start key for any page, the Redis command `ZREVRANGE <PK2> <start> <end> WITHSCORES` where both _start_ and _end_ is the index of the set member to retrieve the keys of, would be sent to Redis.
+If you had a page size of 20 and you wanted page 2, the index would be 19.

 This will yield a list response where `0` is `<PK>` and `1` is `<SK>`.
 SK should be converted back to a date time string from UNIX time.
-This is all that is needed to construct an `ExclusiveStartKey` which can be used in a DynamoDB query.
+Along with `PK2`, which we already know, this is all that is needed to construct an `ExclusiveStartKey` which can be used in a DynamoDB query to get page _n_.

 It is possible to get the total cardinality for grouping key with `ZCARD <PK2>` which is needed to calculating the total number of pages.

-Storing a large number of sorted sets with millions of members could get expensive due to how a sorted set is implemented by Redis: a map and a skip list.
+Storing a large number of sorted sets with millions of members can add up due to how a sorted set is implemented by Redis, a map and a skip list.
 It is also quite annoying to have to pay for a lot of RAM for items that won't be frequently accessed.

 However this may be a reasonable trade off as it is a very simple solution that is likely to have predictable, consistent high performance.